Climbing two hills is faster than one: collective barrier-crossing by colloids driven through a microchannel: Discussion

-In conclusion, we have explored the effect of sequential potential energy barriers on the flow of colloidal particles driven through microchannels.
+We have explored the effect of sequential potential energy barriers on the flow of colloidal particles driven through microchannels.
 As our experiment shows, two barriers close together can result in drastically higher resistance than twice the resistance of a single barrier.
 Moreover, via a detailed investigation of this non-additivity using both simulations and dynamical density functional theory, we discover that depending on the barrier spacing, the second barrier can add an effective resistance that is higher than the resistance of a single barrier, lower, or even negative.
 In the negative regime, the presence of the second barrier helps particles cross the first barrier, contrary to what intuition would suggest.
 We show that this enhanced barrier-crossing rate can be attributed to the structuring of the layer of particles in between the two barriers: weaker structuring (evidenced by lower peaks in the density profile) increase the current.
 A vital component for this phenomenon is the requirement that particles on top of the barriers can still interact with the particles aggregated just before and after that barrier, necessitating sufficiently long-ranged interactions.
 Indeed, preliminary simulations show a clear reduction of the observed non-additivity when the barrier is wider in comparison to the interaction range.
+Note, however, that the interaction range in our setup is controlled directly via the applied external field, rather then by the inherent properties of the colloidal particles.
+Such interactions can be induced in a wide range of colloids or nanoparticles, as long as they are susceptible to polarization by an external (electric or magnetic) field.
 As a second requirement, the density should be high enough to enable significant ordering of particles.
 In the confined region between the barriers, the ordering will depend sensitively on the ratio of the barrier spacing $\Delta x$ and the preferred spacing between neighboring layers of particles, as long as $\Delta x$ is small compared to the correlation length in the system.
 Similar confinement effects have shown to result in oscillatory behavior in forces between plates or spheres immersed in a background of smaller particles \cite{roth2000depletion}.
 Interestingly, the effect of negative resistance is reminiscent of the interplay between reflecting barriers in quantum-mechanical systems, where interference is known to lead to enhanced transmission for certain barrier spacings, as used in e.g. Fabry-Perot interferometers \cite{vaughan1989fabry}.